 - resource(s) indicated by a received [SCI format 1-A], satisfying at least one of the following criteria:

 - the RSRP measurement performed, according to clause 8.4.2.1, for the received [SCI format 1-A], is higher than ThprioRX where prioRX is the value of the priority field in the received [SCI format 1-A].
-The internal parameter Th(pi) is set to the corresponding value of RSRP threshold indicated by the k-th field in thresholdRSRPCondition1B1Option1Scheme1, where k=pi.
+The internal parameter Th(pi) is set to the corresponding value of RSRP threshold indicated by the k-th field in sl-ThresholdRSRP-Condition1-B-1-Option1List, where k=pi.

 - the UE is a destination UE of a TB associated with the received [SCI format 1-A] and the RSRP measurement performed, according to clause 8.4.2.1 for the received [SCI format 1-A], is lower than Th'prioRX where prioRX is the value of the priority field in the received [SCI format 1-A].
-The internal parameter Th'(pi) is set to the corresponding value of RSRP threshold indicated by the k-th field in thresholdRSRPCondition1B1Option2Scheme1, where k=pi.
+The internal parameter Th'(pi) is set to the corresponding value of RSRP threshold indicated by the k-th field in sl-ThresholdRSRP-Condition1-B-1-Option2List, where k=pi.

 - resources(s) in slot(s) in which the UE does not expect to perform SL reception due to half duplex operation, if the UE is a destination UE of a TB for whose transmission the non-preferred resource set is being determined.